 John Wayne Gacy

-The boy suffered further alienation at school, unable to play with other children due to a congenital heart condition that was looked upon by his father as another failing.
-Gacy later realized he was attracted to men, and experienced great turmoil over his sexuality.
+Gacy suffered further alienation at school, unable to play with other children due to a congenital heart condition that was looked upon by his father as another failing.
+He later realized he was attracted to men, and experienced great turmoil over his sexuality.

 History of Sexual Assaults

 In 1968, Gacy was convicted of sexually assaulting two teen boys and given a 10-year prison sentence.
 He was released on parole in the summer of 1970, but was arrested again the following year after another teen accused Gacy of sexual assault.
 The charges were dropped when the boy didn't appear during the trial.

 By the middle of the decade, two more young males accused Gacy of rape, and he would be questioned by police about the disappearances of others.